 This is a much rarer honor than a knighthood.
 It is limited to 24 living members.
 It is the personal gift of the Sovereign, given for "exceptionally meritorious service."

 He was one of the first artists to receive it.
 He wore the medal proudly.
-In his self-portrait for the Uffizi Gallery in Florence, he didn't paint himself holding a brush.
-He painted himself wearing the ribbon of the Order of Merit.
+In his self-portrait for the Uffizi Gallery in Florence, he didn't paint himself holding a brush; he painted himself wearing the ribbon of the Order of Merit.
+It was the ultimate mark of an immigrant who had not just survived the establishment, but mastered it.

 The Need for Validation